myles-lewis/nestedcv/README.md

 plot_lambdas(res)
 ```

-The tuning of lambda and alpha for each outer fold can be plotted.
+The tuning of lambda and alpha for each outer CV fold can be plotted.

 ```
 plot(res$outer_result[[1]]$cvafit)
 ```

-ROC curves from left-out folds from both outer and inner CV can be plotted for binary comparisons (see vignette).
+ROC curves from left-out folds from both outer and inner CV can be plotted for
+binary comparisons (see vignette).

 Nested CV can also be performed using the caret package framework.
 Here we use
-caret for tuning glmnet.
+caret for tuning random forest using the ranger package.

 ```
 # nested CV using caret
-res <- nestcv.train(y, x, method="rf", cv.cores = 8)
+res <- nestcv.train(y, x, method = "ranger", cv.cores = cores)
 summary(res)
 ```